Skip to main content

 HAC's Taking Stock report identifies a number of concerns related to rural housing quality:

-• More than 30% of the nation's housing lacking plumbing are in rural areas, with this burden falling disproportionately on those living in colonias on the U.S.-Mexico border, on Native American lands, in Central Appalachia, the Lower Mississippi Delta, and the rural Southeast.
+• More than 30% of the nation's housing lacking plumbing is in rural areas, with this burden falling disproportionately on those living in colonias on the U.S.-Mexico border, on Native American lands, in Central Appalachia, the Lower Mississippi Delta, and the rural Southeast.

 • Overcrowding is a problem among some low-income rural populations such as farmworkers and can have a particularly negative impact on the well-being of children.